← Back to Blog

 WISMO: The Call That Eats Your Support Budget

-For a mid-size ecommerce brand getting 300 support calls per month, that's potentially 120–135 calls that require zero human time.
-At a loaded cost of $10 per call, that's $1,200–$1,350 per month in support overhead, gone.
+For a mid-size brand getting 300 support calls a month, that's 120–135 calls requiring zero human time.
+At a loaded cost of $10 per call, you're looking at $1,200–$1,350 a month in support overhead, gone.

 After-Hours Order Inquiries: The Revenue You're Leaving on the Table

-That means 69% of after-hours callers simply moved on.
-Given their average order value of €650 and roughly 40 after-hours calls per month, conservative math puts the monthly revenue gap at around €17,000–€18,000.
-Per month.
+69% of after-hours callers moved on.
+Average order value was €650, roughly 40 after-hours calls a month, so the monthly revenue gap sat around €17,000–€18,000.
+Every month.

 Cart Abandonment Follow-Up Calls: The Outbound Play Nobody Does